|

 Even something as

-basic as feeding your mill survivor can be a traumatic experience.
-Remember,
+basic as feeding your Survivor can be a traumatic experience.
+Remember, he's

-he's been living in a confined space, probably eating low-quality and possibly
+been living in a confined space, probably eating low-quality and possibly even

 self-feeder.
 High-quality food out of a clean bowl set on the floor with you